-What follows are a few of the book resources for raising girls we have here in our family.
-Many of you have asked for a list of books with which you can guide the heart of a daughter toward purity.
+Many of you have asked for a list of books to help in raising girls and help guide their hearts toward purity.
 We want them to grow to be highly capable of living in the world, but not be a part of it.

-One thing parents can do in raising girls to be adult women full of integrity and wisdom is to read books that sow the seeds of those character qualities you wish to develop.
+One thing parents can do in raising girls to be adult women full of integrity and wisdom is to read books (with and to them) that sow the seeds of those character qualities you wish to develop.
 Start at a young age, drawing her to know Christ and how He would have her live.

 Raising girls in this culture is challenging.
-We home educated, and so I began mixing academic lessons with character-building content.
+I’m not telling you anything you don’t already know.
+We home-educated, and so I began mixing academic lessons with character-building content.
 I substituted these great books into our yearly reading list and interspersed it into our literature selections.
 It kept our school days interesting and full of good things to discuss mother and daughter.

 Starting Out Early